StephanSiemen/bl_earth/README.md

 Installation
 ------------

-To use **bl_earth** you need to install not only the addon itself but also some third-party Python packages with the Blender Python interpretor.
+To use **bl_earth** interactivly in the Blender UI you need to install the addon, through Edit > Preferences > Add-ons.
+To use it in batch mode, you only need to clone the GitHub repositry itself.
+Additionally some third-party Python packages need to be installed with the Blender Python interpretor.
 The latter is slightly more complicated, as you need to call the Python executable which comes with Blender.
 To do so you need to know where Blender is installed (depends on your operating system and Blender version).
 One way to find out is to call this command if you have blender in your PATH:

 ``` bash
    blender -b --python-expr "import sys; print(sys.executable)"